About Us

 CEO

-Tricia did an undergraduate degree in Psychology at the York University in Toronto O.N.
+Tricia (She/her), did an undergraduate degree in Psychology at the York University in Toronto, Ontario.
 She then travelled to Vancouver B.C. where she completed a graduate degree in Counselling Psychology at the Adler University.

 Tricia has extensive experience counselling individuals and families previously at the Salvation Army, the Pacific Community Resource Society as a Clinical Practicum student, and more recently at the Westcoast Family Centre as an FLA Co-parenting Family Counsellor.